TheTexta/obsidian-main/Psychology/Social-Cultural Psychology.md

-To what extent is behaviour influenced by culture.
-How to what is deemed to be appropriate and innapropiate behaviours influence our own perception of good/bad behaviours.
+To what extent is [[behaviour]] influenced by [[culture]].
+How to what is deemed to be appropriate and inappropriate [[Behaviour|behaviours]] influence our own perception of good/bad behaviours.
+Development affected by socio-cultural standing.